EDG-136/myPath/README.md

 - "E" to rotate the camera right
 - "Mouse button 1" to control camera

+How to Login/Signup
+--
+- First if user Does not have an acount they will need to hit the signup button and input their info like Student ID number Name Username and password
+- Once a User sign up they then can sign up with thier username/password they Hit the Sign in Button.

+How to use the UI
+--
+- After the User login the rest of the UI is rendered for the Building info the panel is hidden by default the user has to hit the dropdown button
+- They then can click through all the difernt Catigories to find the building they are looking for
+- There is also a search bar where the user can Search for the building name and it will show the buttons that fit the search.
 Schedule Assitant
 --
 - Select Course Subject by clicking on the dropdown area below "Subject" in "Add Course" section